This course may be taken prior to or during the same term.

 Computer engineering deals with the body of knowledge that forms the theoretical and practical basis for the storage, retrieval, processing, analysis, recognition, and display of information.
 This area also includes the design and implementation of computer systems and peripheral devices for information handling and engineering applications.
 The computer engineering curriculum provides a balance of hardware, software, and computer theory and applications with a basic background in electrical engineering.
 Nine credits of electives are included to permit a student to delve deeply into selected subject matter.
 Computer engineers find career opportunities in a wide variety of companies or organizations involving the design, development, building, testing, and operation of computer systems.
 Computer engineers deal with both hardware and software (programming) problems.
 In designing a computer system, computer engineers must decide how much of the computer logic to put into hardware and how much to put into software.
 The work of computer engineers and computer scientists overlap and the two are often confused.
 Computer engineers tend to be more involved with the computer hardware, whereas computer scientists tend to be more involved with the computer software, with less emphasis on hardware.

-A minimum course grade of “C” or better is required in the Computer Engineering core courses, all computer science courses (COT, CNT, COP prefix), and all courses that serves as prerequisites to other engineering courses.
-Please see required courses section below for a list of courses that require a minimum grade of a C.
+A minimum course grade of “C” or better is required in the Computer Engineering core courses and all courses that serve as prerequisites to other required courses in the Computer Engineering program.
+A grade of "C-" is acceptable in math, science, and Computer Science prerequisite courses.
+Please see required courses section below for a list of courses that require a minimum grade of a "C" or "C-".

 The Computer Engineering curriculum is designed to yield a set of outcomes.
 Each upper division course within the curriculum contributes to at least one of these outcomes.
-A list of our current outcomes and how they map to our program can be found here.
+A list of our current outcomes and how they map to our program can be found on the Institutional Effectiveness website.